 Stage 1 commenced in November 2017.
 It assessed the current state of the Australia’s agricultural traceability systems, across most agricultural commodities, and reviewed global drivers for the future.

 Stage 2 commenced in October 2018.
 It involves the development of a National Traceability Framework and Action Plan for enhancing Australia’s agricultural traceability systems.

 The second stage of the project is underway.

 In the second stage, the working group, in consultation with industry, is developing:

 - a National Traceability Framework

 - an Action Plan to put the framework in place.

 We sought feedback on the action plan template and the National Traceability Framework.

 The Traceability Working Group is considering your feedback.

-A summary of the consultation process is available on our Have Your Say page.
+Read more about the consultation process on Have Your Say.